Level 6

 -

-You will work across a range of key issues and interests including consumer behaviour, retail and service branding, technology, sustainability, mental health, charity and social justice generating a diverse portfolio of creative work.
+You will work across a range of key issues and interests including responsible business strategies, sustainable products and services, mental health and wellbeing, charity and social justice, generating a diverse range of creative work.

 -

-You will study a wide range of subjects including creative design skills, integrated marketing and promotion, social media, content creation commercial styling and photography, media planning, branding and advertising, future forecasting and industry-linked projects.
+You will study a wide range of subjects including creative design skills, integrated marketing and promotion, consumer behaviour, content creation, styling, photography and film, branding and advertising, trend forecasting and live industry projects.

 -

-The course is designed and led by tutors who are industry experts from the fields creative marketing and promotion commercial photography and styling media, publishing, graphics and branding.
+The course is designed and led by tutors who are industry experts from the fields of creative marketing, commercial photography and styling, fashion publishing, graphics and branding.

 Entry Requirements